natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics_commands.rst

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/bash_prompt.png

-Invitation shows that there are two files that Git is not following
+Invitation shows that there are two untracked files:

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_status_1.png

 Two files came out because I have undo-files configured for Vim.
-These are special files that allow you to cancel changes not only in current file session but also in the past.
-Note that Git reports there are files that it does not follow and tells you using which command you can start following.
+These are special files that allow you to undo changes not only in current file session but also in the previous sessions.
+Note that Git reports there are files that it does not track and tells you using which command you can start tracking.

 File .gitignore
 '''''''''''''''

-Undo-file .README.un~ is a service file that does not need to be added to repository.
+Undo-file .README.un~ is a special file that does not need to be added to repository.
 Git has option to specify which files or directories to ignore.
-To do this, you need to create appropriate templates in . gitignore file in repository directory.
+To do this, you need to create appropriate templates in ``.gitignore`` file in repository directory.

-To make Git ignore undo-files of Vim you can add such a line to .gitignore file
+To make Git ignore Vim undo-files you can add such a line to .gitignore file

 ::